jirkapok/GasPlanner/doc/roadmap.md

   * Profile comparison: Add option to compare dives aligned by the end of dive
   * Read only fields should be distinguish able
   * Tissues heatmap: Show tissues after amount of time spend at surface
+  * Add emergency ascent to the profile chart
 * Add undo/redo to all pages
 * Add localizations
 * Add calculation trainings